jenkinsci/jenkinsfile-runner/README.md

 The exit code reflects the result of the build.
 The `test` directory of this workspace includes a very simple example of Jenkinsfile that can be used to demo Jenkinsfile Runner.

 Passing parameters defined within `parameters` section of the pipeline is optional.
-As parameters are ampersand separated, you can't pass a value containing ampersand itself as parameter value.

 ## Demo